 And that was a really interesting and productive time for them.
-Of course, it got shut down fairly-- in fairly quick order by the other concerns, as Bob mentioned, about the organization safety as a whole.
+Of course, it got shut down fairly-- in fairly quick order by the other concerns, as Bob mentioned, about the organization's safety as a whole.
 So it is a really, really interesting period in American Jewish and Jewish-Black relations.
 And there's a lot more to be written there.
-Of course, 10-minute archives has a lot of materials with regard to that.
+Of course, Tamiment archives has a lot of materials with regard to that.

 DAVID OST: I might have mentioned it.

 DAVID OST: Just because you asked about the Foners, you know, as-- I mean, I have a personal relationship.
 My mother, who I think is listening to this, was very good friends with all of the Foners, especially Henry Foner, who's the head of the Fur and Leather Furrier Workers Union.
 And that was one of the unions that was very, very left-wing.
 Of course, there's Mo Foners 1199.
 But there was a whole slew of various trade unions led by-- led by several of the Foners, who actually began their-- began their political career singing songs, left-wing songs, in the Catskills.

 They were like a music group too, and a kind of poetry, and kind of like a talking poets, a Jewish talking poets, in the late 1940s, you know, and developed a lot of contacts that way.
 Then, of course, there's the historians, Eric Foner, of course.
 And so yes, it's certainly a family.
 We're all--